truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 sudo service google-fluentd start
 ```

-Those agents extract metrics from your Compute Engine, like CPU usage (even if CPU is available with no agent), memory footprint and other information.
-You can create dashboard in StackDriver to monitor your VM and set up some uptime check and altering policy based on some metrics (CPU usage and other...).
+These agents extract metrics from your Compute Engine, like CPU usage (even if CPU is available with no agent), memory footprint and other information.
+You can create dashboard in StackDriver to monitor your VM and set up some uptime check and alert policy based on some metrics (CPU usage and other...).
+You can also create alert policy based on logs, like if your VM has a deny access to a service, or if you have an error log, or a change in IAM policy..

 #### Managing Compute Engine VM images and binaries